-Pfizer tops Q1 expectations, revises 2022 forecast
+Pfizer profit soars in first quarter, revises 2022 forecast

 Analysts forecast earnings of $7.14 per share.

+The company still expects that 2022 total revenue will range between $98 billion and $102 billion.
+It expects Comirnaty to bring in about $32 billion in sales this year, with Paxlovid pulling in about $22 billion.

+All three projections fall below Wall Street’s expectations for the year.
+Analysts forecast total revenue of $105.92 billion, according to FactSet.

-Shares ticked slightly higher before the opening bell Thursday.
+Shares slipped 1% before the opening bell Tuesday.